paul-m/VirtualPersistAPI/spec/VirtualPersistAPI.md

 `[endpoint]/[useruuid]/[category]/[key]`

 So, if you POST data to this URI, you will store that data.
-If you GET data from that URI you'll get the data you last PUT there.
+If you GET data from that URI you'll get the data you last POSTed there.
 If you DELETE this URI then it will vanish.

 Data POSTed will be a urlencoded form submission, in the form: